JoyfulReaper/kgivler_com/README.md

 Source for [kgivler.com](https://www.kgivler.com), Kyle Givler's terminal-themed portfolio site.

 The site is a public hub for software projects, self-hosted services, classic internet protocol experiments, live workstation telemetry, Steam integrations, GitHub activity, and a small local-AI code review demo.
+It is proudly self-hosted on my local workstation and exposed to the internet through a Cloudflare Tunnel, so some of the live widgets are showing real data from the machine under my desk.

 ## What Is Here